ichmaglautemusik/discord-server-team-embed-generator/README.md

 ## Configure the bot:

-   -Replace placeholders in the script (ROLE IDS, YOUR APPLICATION CHANNEL, etc.).
+   - Replace placeholders in the script (ROLE IDS, YOUR APPLICATION CHANNEL, etc.).
-   -Add your bot token:
+   - Add your bot token:
-   -client.login('YOUR BOT TOKEN');
+   - client.login('YOUR BOT TOKEN');

 ## Start the bot: